 There’s no need for advanced strategies, or trying to figure out how a program is going to rank you.
 Just put your favorite as number one, second favorite as number two.
 It couldn’t be simpler.

 Naturally, you don’t want to rank any places that you don’t want to attend.
 If you had a terrible interview somewhere and truly desire to not match there, just don’t put it on your rank list.

 Submitting a rank list can be a stressful thing, but it needn’t be.
 Follow your heart, certify early, and get your programs in order.
-In one more month, the charade will be over, and it will be time to cruise through the rest of 4th year on the way towards finally becoming an MD.
+In one more month, the charade will be over, and it will be time to cruise through the rest of fourth year on the way towards finally becoming a doctor.